A participatory scoping study of experiences of unpaid care giving among members of the ‘sandwich generation’ in Greater Manchester communities

 People who care for both older and younger family members, often called the ‘sandwich generation’, do much of the unpaid caregiving in England.

-This project contributes important knowledge about the experiences of sandwich generation carers.
-It aims to unlock extra caring capacity for the NHS and future support for these carers and their communities.
+This project contributed important knowledge about the experiences of sandwich generation carers.
+It aimed to unlock extra caring capacity for the NHS and future support for these carers and their communities.

 Sandwich generation carers are trying to balance competing expectations, needs, and demands which can negatively affect their health and wellbeing.
 Sandwich generation carers are often under-recognised and exist outside the usual support offered to carers.

-Learning more about the challenges sandwich carers face is important to make sure their present and future health and wellbeing needs are being met.
-It is also important for the NHS because family care is an essential part of social and health care within Greater Manchester and nationally.
+Learning more about the challenges sandwich carers face was important to make sure their present and future health and wellbeing needs were being met.
+It was also important for the NHS because family care is an essential part of social and health care within Greater Manchester and nationally.

-We are working together with our diverse community partners across Greater Manchester to get in touch with sandwich generation carers and we are having community conversations guided by our participants’ experiences.
-We will build on the early findings from the conversations by also doing more detailed one-to-one interviews.
+We worked together with our diverse community partners across Greater Manchester to get in touch with sandwich generation carers and we had community conversations guided by our participants’ experiences.
+We built on the early findings from the conversations by also doing more detailed one-to-one interviews.

-We hope the study’s findings and recommendations will add to the knowledge that’s available on sandwich generation carers.
-We also hope it will begin the process of providing better support for this under-recognised group, especially for people from Greater Manchester’s diverse communities.
+The study’s findings and recommendations added to the knowledge that’s available on sandwich generation carers.
+We also hope it will help provide better support for this under-recognised group, especially for people from Greater Manchester’s diverse communities.

 The research team